FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_podcasts/2022-05-17-bizarre-albums.md

 year: 29 April 2021
 title: Bizarre Albums &#124; 17 May 2022
 maintitle: Bizarre Albums
-subtitle:  Lena Zavaroni - Ma!
+subtitle:  29 April 2021 - Lena Zavaroni - Ma!
 He's Making Eyes At Me
 description: 10 year old Lena Zavaroni broke a record by winning British competition show Opportunity Knocks five weeks in a row.
 Soon after, she would become the youngest person to ever have an album in the top 10.
 This is the story of Lena Zavaroni’s Ma!
 He's Making Eyes At Me, from 1974.
 image: /assets/images/podcasts/bizarre-albums.jpg
 categories: [Podcasts, Bizarre Albums, OnThisDay17May]